How do I disable ONLY_FULL_GROUP_BY in MySQL?

 3. Open the /etc/my.cnf file using any command-line text editor you prefer (ex: vi, vim, nano, or other).

-6. Add sql-mode= to the bottom of the [mysqld] section, followed by the output you copied in step 2.
-You may also remove ONLY_FULL_GROUP_BY at this time.
+4. Add sql-mode= to the bottom of the [mysqld] section, followed by the output you copied in step 2, and remove ONLY_FULL_GROUP_BY.

 mysql -sse "SELECT @@GLOBAL.sql_mode;